Skip to main content

 Inviting members

-To invite new members to join the company account, navigate to the company account's home screen and press the invite members button.
+To invite new members to join the company account,

-Methods to send the invitation
+Sharing the invitation

 Suggested methods: